-One in every eight women will be diagnosed with breast cancer in their lifetime.
+Screening mammography for women of average risk of breast cancer can begin at age 40.
+Together you and your family doctor can decide what’s best for you.
 Fortunately, when breast cancer is found early, this disease is highly treatable.
-Mammography, in combination with monthly self-exams, is the key to early detection.
+Getting a mammogram is a key to early detection.
 In fact, a mammogram can detect a lump in your breast months—and even years—before you can feel it.

 Advanced screening for breast cancer